JavaScript Methods

 Now let's return to our date and time display.
 A date object contains a collection of information about the date and time, but for human-readability, we will need to format that data in some conventional way, using, for example, slashes and commas to separate the various numbers.

-Here is JavaScript code that creates the correct string and pops up an alert box to display it.
+Here is JavaScript code that creates the correct string.
 (Next time, we'll look at how to insert it into the document using the DOM).
-Click the blue button to run the code.
-You can also copy/paste it into a JS Console.

 Let's examine the code.
 The first statement creates a Date